hci-lab-um/heuristics-for-test-tool-design/Heuristics-fast-path.md

 [About H03.
 What previous experiences do people bring to the tool?](H03-What-previous-experiences-do-people-bring-to-the-tool.md)

+- Quality in Use attribute:
+- Product QUality Attribute:

 ## H04: Communication needs?

 People have different communication styles.
 Media, speed, level of detail, accessibility needs, and so on change how people want to receive and impart information.

 [About H04.
 What communication needs or preferences do those people have?](H04-What-communication-needs-or-preferences-do-those-people-have.md)

+- Quality in Use attribute:
+- Product QUality Attribute:

 ## H05: Mastery or Task learning?